johnniecosmos/EthereumBridge/README.md

 If you run a leader, you will have to import the remote signers keys: secretcli keys add --pubkey [the multisig public key in bech32 format] [mutisig_account_name]

+## Dependencies - to run tests

+* jq
+* secretcli
+* ganache-cli running locally on port 8545
+* mongodb on port 27017